 As new platforms continue to hit the market and businesses move faster every day, data migration will become a near-constant process in IT.

-As new platforms continue to hit the market and businesses move faster every day, data migration will become a near-constant process in IT.
 Once you complete your first data migration, your team can run a full audit of the process to better understand strengths, weaknesses, and mistakes.
 Document everything in your project management software, and set up a clear, repeatable plan for the future.

-If you’re approaching a data migration but still shopping for the next software platform, you can use our Product Selection Tool to compare options and get a custom recommendation based on your needs.
+If you’re approaching a data migration but still shopping for the next software platform, you can use our Software Buyer’s Guides to compare options and get a custom recommendation based on your needs.